FAQs

 Yes.
 GMAT® penalizes you if you run out of time and are not able to complete the section.
 Therefore, it is also important to focus on time-management aspects on the test.
 This is something that can be perfected only with practice.

-GMAT® offers a ‘Score Preview’ feature where your unofficial scores in GMAT® verbal, quantitative and integrated reasoning along with your total score (out of 800) is displayed just after the test completion – once you submit the last question of the last section.
+GMAT® offers a ‘Score Preview’ feature where your unofficial scores in GMAT® Verbal, Quantitative and Data Insights along with your total score (out of 805) is displayed just after the test completion – once you submit the last question of the last section.
 You will have a 2 minute window to accept or cancel the scores.
 If you accept the score, you shall receive a printed copy of your GMAT® unofficial score report.

-Your GMAT® Official Score Report (including scores in all sections) will be generated within 20 days after taking the test.
-A link to this score will be mailed to you.
+Your GMAT® Official Score Report (including scores in all sections) will be generated within a day of taking the test.
 Simultaneously, your official score reports shall be dispatched to the schools you had selected on the test day.
 Once the official score report is available, you shall be able to request for additional score reports to be sent to other B-schools from your GMAC account.

 Yes.
 GMAT® allows you to cancel your GMAT® score during ‘Score Preview’ at the test venue as well as within 72 hours of the test.